totara/totara-docker-dev/README.md

 Open __http://localhost:8080__ to open the mailcatcher GUI.

-If needed modify the local port in the docker-compose.yml file.
+If needed, modify the local port in the docker-compose.yml file.

 # NodeJS, NPM and grunt